 Fact-sheet: Taking The Focus Off Alcohol When Fundraising

 Fundraising is always a tough task in the community sports club setting.
-Traditionally, clubs often relied heavily on alcohol consumption to raise money with alcohol raffles, bar prizes and social events revolved around drinking commonplace.
+Traditionally, clubs often relied heavily on alcohol consumption to raise money with raffles, bar prizes and social events revolving around drinking commonplace.

 We’ve compiled a list of some of our favourite activities for fundraising, without the alcohol!